soh4n-t/Basic-Linux-Commands/README.md

-● less filename                     : view a large file one page at a time by scrolling through (press q to quit) ● head filename                     : display only the first 10 lines of a file ● tail filename                     : display only the last 10 lines of a file
+● less filename                     : view a large file one page at a time by scrolling through (press q to quit) ● head filename                     : display only the first 10 lines of a file ● tail filename                     : display only the last 10 lines of a file ● wc file_name                      : display count of lines, words & characters in the file
 ```
 #### *Editing Files*
 ```